flutter-news-app-full-source-code/.github/profile/README.md

 ### ⚖️ Free Trial License: Explore & Test Locally

 All repositories here are source-available.
 Download the complete source code and run the entire system on your local machine.
+Our documentation provides a straightforward guide for the **[local setup and deployment](https://flutter-news-app-full-source-code.github.io/docs/)**.
 This is the perfect way to verify the quality and see if it's the right fit for your project before you buy.

 ### 💼 Lifetime Commercial License: Deploy & Own